suchiashok/suchiashok/README.md

 ### Hey, I'm Suchita 👋🏼

-I'm a software developer based in Toronto with a passion for whipping up awesome UIs and efficient JS.
+I'm a software developer and product designer based in Toronto passionate about whipping up awesome UIs and efficient JS.

 ## Tools/Languages: